badlogic/marioslab-site/site/posts/rendering-like-its-1996/blistering-fast-blits/index.bt.md

 Which, as expected, prints `Loaded file 'assets/doom-grunt.png', 64x64 pixels`, both on the desktop and the web.
 Let's check if the pixels we loaded actually look like our little buddy above.

 ## Blitting images
 [Blitting](https://en.wikipedia.org/wiki/Bit_blit), which stands for bit block transfer, is an age old computer graphics tradition.
-It's a stand in verb for when we want to get pixels from one or more images onto another, possibly involving some boolean operations per pixel.
-Systems like the Commodore or Amiga 500 were advertised to feature a dedicated blitting chip, indicating to the gaming afficiandos that that machine will give the games extra punch (if the game programmers choose to use the blitter).
+It's a stand-in verb for when we want to get pixels from one or more images onto another, possibly involving some boolean operations per pixel.

+Systems like the Commodore or Amiga 500 were advertised to feature a dedicated blitting chip, indicating to the gaming afficiandos that that machine will give their games extra punch.

 ### Copy blit
 In the simplest case, we copy the pixels of a source image to some location on a destination image, overwriting whatever has been in those destination pixels before the blit.